 It might be worth considering staying onsite at one of the six hotels – Hotel El Paso, Hotel Gold River, Lucy’s Mansion, Hotel PortAventura, Hotel Caribe and the new Hotel Colorado Creek.
 They’re close to both parks and you get benefits like early ride time.

-Another thing to consider is an express pass.
+Another thing to consider in PortAventura is an express pass.
 For an additional fee, you can skip the lines which is especially helpful in the busy Summer months.
 The Express Max pass gets you on everything once without queuing and costs €34.

 A ride where the primary objective is just to fire a water gun.
 Angkor consists of a slow moving boat ride through the remains of a jungle where you, aimed with your trusty weapon, must shoot at anything that moves.
 That includes riders in other boats.
-It’s all fun and games until some little shit decides it’s only hilarious to soak you to the bone.
+It’s all fun and games until some little kid decides it’s only hilarious to soak you to the bone.
 Saying that, the whole Angkor Wat theming is pretty decent.

 9. Grand Canyon Rapids